zulip/zulip-mobile/docs/howto/debugging.md

 ## Reactotron

+**NOTE:** Reactotron is **removed** in master as a result of causing unpredictable problems in the basic functionality of debug versions of the app.
+If you'd like to try it out, try `git revert 170ed2a32` to add it back; be sure to see `git log -n1 170ed2a32` for background on the removal.

 We have integrated [Reactotron](https://github.com/infinitered/reactotron) with the project.

 It can be used instead of together with the 'Chrome Developer Tools'.